suvam-16/suvam-16.github.io/index.md

 ---

 ## 📂 Enhancement Three: Please review the link for the enhancement three narrative with details and the code files with improvements👇:

+###### The following enhancements were made for this artifact:
+> 1. Create an events table in MySQL to store event details.
+> 2. Write a backend API to handle event retrieval, insertion, and deletion using MySQL.
+> 3. Replace SQLite queries with HTTP requests to interact with MySQL through the API.
+> 4. Ensure event data is correctly stored, retrieved, and displayed in the app.

+### You can find the screenshots of fully fucntional Event Tracking App in the Narrative below:

 [Download Enhancement 3 Narrative (En3narrative.docx)](EN3%20narrative.docx)